-My boys are smack in the middle of their third season of soccer, which makes me a card-carrying soccer mom.
+My boys are getting ready to start their seventh season of soccer, which makes me a card-carrying soccer mom.
+Even when the alarm goes off early on Saturday morning and even when I remember it's my turn to bring snacks an hour before the game, I've never been sorry we signed our kids up for soccer.
 Participation in sports is good for our kids on so many levels: it promotes physical fitness and an active lifestyle, helps them learn how to be a member of a team and it’s just an all-around fun game.
-Although I’m still learning the soccer mom ropes, I have figured out a few things every soccer mom knows:
+I've prepared a list of a few things every soccer mom knows.
+Whether you're a newbie or a vet, I hope these soccer mom tips and soccer mom hacks will (hopefully) get your season off to a great start.

 The chair is functional…it’s a place to park your rear end for the duration of a soccer game or soccer practice.
 These events usually do not exceed an hour, so unless there’s a medical reason you can’t endure prolonged standing, you won’t die or suffer if you don’t have a chair.